dibamtd/burst-computing-research/docs/05-microbenchmark-pair.md

 The pair benchmark demonstrates several key aspects of Burst Computing:

-* **Indirect communication** enables portability in serverless environments where direct worker-to-worker connections may not be possible.
+* **Indirect communication** enables portability in environments where direct worker-to-worker connections are not possible.
-* BCM provides **MPI-like semantics** (send/recv) while hiding backend details.
+* BCM provides **MPI-like semantics** (`send` / `recv`) while abstracting away backend-specific details.
-* The use of `group-id` provides a minimal setup to coordinate two communicating parties, and can emulate cross-pack behavior in a burst setting.
+* The use of `group-id` allows minimal yet effective coordination between workers, emulating burst execution in distributed deployments.

-Although executed locally, the benchmark reflects the same communication abstraction used in distributed/cloud deployments.
+Although executed locally, the benchmark exercises the same communication abstraction used in cloud and serverless settings.

 ---